-The process for determining the broadcasting allocation is set out in the Part 6 of the Broadcasting Act 1989.
+The process and criteria for determining the broadcasting allocation is set out in the Part 6 of the Broadcasting Act 1989.

 A party is only eligible to receive an allocation if the party:

-The Electoral Commission must allocate the money appropriated by Parliament to eligible parties in accordance with the statutory criteria, which are:
+The Commission must allocate the funding to eligible parties in accordance with the statutory criteria, which are:

 a) the number of persons who voted at the preceding general election for a party and its candidates, and

 b) the number of persons who voted at any by-election held since the preceding general election for any candidate for the party, and

 c) the number of members of Parliament who were members of that party immediately before the expiration or dissolution of Parliament, and

 d) any relationships that exist between a party and any other party, and